 In turn, Jesus Himself was a prophet.
 As previously mentioned, the test of the prophets of the Old Testament was that their predictions be accurately fulfilled.
 Echoing this, Jesus very expressly stated that he prophesied because when His words came to pass we would know He was who He claimed to be.

 From now on I am telling you before it comes to pass, so that when it does occur, you may believe that I am He.
 (John 13:19 NASB)

-Please note that none of the other religious founders made prophecies, and certainly none that have been fulfilled in such minute detail.
-But here are some that Jesus made...
+Please note that none of the other religious founders made prophecies.
+Here are some that Jesus made...